 ALSO READTN oppn flays budget, Stalin says FM violated norms AIADMK, DMK come together for Gandhi's death anniversary Stalin detained for staging protest at Marina, DMK cadres held Stalin sees early TN election due to 'unstable' AIADMK govt Stalin sees early TN election due to 'instable' AIADMK regime

+DMK's allies Congress and IUML too had walked out on the issue.
+On June 14, the alleged pay-off kicked up a storm in the Assembly which eventually led to en masse eviction of DMK members.
+They later staged a road blockade outside the state secretariat and were briefly detained by police.
 The matter related to purported claims by O Panneerselvam camp MLA S S Saravanan in a TV 'sting' operation about alleged pay-offs to ruling party MLAs ahead of the February 18 trust vote that was won by incumbent chief minister K Palaniswami.